samcdb/config_loader/README.md

 All requirements and necessary procedures are explained to the user via the GUI and any invalid entries or commands are blocked.

 ### PLEASE NOTE!
-Any .rsc script that is chosen must have:
+the RouterOS/MikroTik 'Run After Reset' function does not work properly.
+The script needs to wait 15s before running.
+This means that any .rsc files that are selected that do not start with a 15s delay will be copied and a temporary version with a delay will be written.
+This copy will be run by Config Loader and subsequently deleted.

+The line below is written at the beginning of the script:

 	:delay 15s;

-at the beginning of the script.

-This is because the RouterOS/MikroTik 'Run After Reset' function does not work properly.
-The script needs to wait 15s before running.